Gaspee Days CommitteeHistory Files

 DAUGHTERS OF THE AMERICAN REVOLUTION

-In 1961, the Gaspee House, a large old structure that had been built c1891 on the site of the original tavern at the South Main Street and Planets Street was being demolished when the wreckers discovered parts of the old Sabin Tavern.
+In 1961, the Gaspee Building (c1891-1961), a large two story structure that had been built on the site of the original tavern at the South Main Street and Planets Street was being demolished when beneath the rubble the wreckers discovered parts of the old Sabin Tavern.
 A Warwick resident salvaged the original door and gave it to the Gaspee Day Committee c1970.
 The Rhode Island Historical Society stored the door for many years before it was loaned to the Warwick Museum.
 In 1988, the Gaspee Day Committee voted to let the Pawtuxet Rangers keep the old door in their headquarters, the old Masonic Hall at the corner of Remington and Bank Streets, Warwick.

-The old Gaspee Building (c1891-1961) that had built over the Sabin Tavern site at 182-198 South Main Street, and of which we have no pictures, apparently had a slate historical marker attached to an outside wall.
-This plaque was saved during demolition of the building, and was in a Warwick location for a time, exposed to the elements in someone's backyard.
-It has since been possessed by a man who proudly displays the slate plaque attached to his living room wall in his home Pawtuxet Village.
+The old Gaspee Building that had built over the Sabin Tavern site at 182-198 South Main Street had two historical markers attached to south-facing outside wall.
+The slate plaque was saved during demolition of the building, and was kept in a Warwick location for a time, exposed to the elements in someone's backyard.
+Later, it was rescued by a man who proudly displayed the slate plaque affixed to his living room wall on Bridge Street in Pawtuxet Village.

 SONS OF LIBERTY